Chery Fulwin T11: Design and features

 The grille adopts a main waterfall design with vertical chrome trims combined with a trapezoidal grille in the bottom and slender headlights.
 The rear has a through-type taillight and chrome decoration in the bottom, which it retained from the concept car.

 The T11 uses a 6-seat setup (2+2+2), a 30-inch touchscreen, and a 17.3-inch ceiling-mounted display for the second row.
 A 10.25-inch heads-up display is also utilized.

 The front suspension uses a double wishbone setup and the rear suspension is a multi-link setup.
 AWD models add CDC adaptive dampers for real-time damping adjustment.
 The Fulwin T11 comes standard with Chery’s Falcon 500 system and offers the more advanced Falcon 700 package in higher variants.
 The setup uses 27 perception units, including a LiDAR sensor, 11 exterior cameras, three millimetre-wave radars, and 12 ultrasonic radars, powered by an NVIDIA Orin-Y chip.

 Powertrain

-The T11 uses the Kunpeng Super Performance Electric Hybrid C-DM system pairing a 1.5 liter turbocharged inline 4 codenamed SQRH4J15 with 2 electric motors.
-The engine makes 154 horsepower and 162 pound-feet of torque.
+The T11 uses the Kunpeng Super Performance Electric Hybrid C-DM system pairing a 1.5-liter turbocharged inline-4 engine codenamed SQRH4J15 with 2 electric motors.
+The engine makes 154 hp and 162 lbft of torque.

-Rear-wheel-drive models 261 horsepower and use a 33.68 kWh lithium iron phosphate battery.
-All-wheel-drive models make 463 horsepower and use a 39.92 kWh battery also made from lithium iron phosphate.
-Both models have an all-electric range of 220 kilometers.
-The total range is claimed to be 1400 kilometers.
+Rear-wheel-drive models make 261 hp and use a 33.68 kWh lithium iron phosphate battery.
+All-wheel-drive models make 463 hp and use a 39.92 kWh battery also made from lithium iron phosphate.
+Both models have an all-electric range of 220 km.
+The total range is claimed to be 1400 km.